Nexus-Mods/NexusMods.App/tests/NexusMods.DataModel.Synchronizer.Tests/GeneralFileManagementTests.SynchronizerFileManagementTest.verified.md

 ## 2 - Updated the file - Synced:
-Updated the new file file and synced it.
+Updated the new file and synced it.
 ### Initial State - (0)
 | Path | Hash | Size |
 | --- | --- | --- |